355 total views, 2 views today

 Do not confuse home page with the landing page as both pages have a different purpose.
 The home page is a hub for all the services or types of services/products or what that website has to offer and users have to decide on what they want to get.

 Landing page, however, is more focused towards a single service offering or has one goal only.
 Usually landing pages offer a free trial, a subscription, downloadable link, or a product that a user can order right away.
-And the whole page revolves around that specific goal.
+And the page revolves around that specific goal.
 That is “Getting Users to Convert”.

 “A good Converting Website is the one with a killer layout and perfect landing pages” – Ain ul Haq (SEO & CRO Expert)